Wild Atlantic Way

 Experience the extraordinary in Galway

 A must-see destination on your trip to Ireland, the lively City of Galway is always at the heart of the action and even more during the summer months, as the acclaimed Galway International Arts Festival (15-28 July 2019) weaves its magical spell over the city and county.

 Just two hours from Dublin and one hour from Shannon and Knock Airports, the medieval city is rich in heritage, culture and the arts, and an essential part of your Wild Atlantic Way journey.
 There’s nowhere else in Ireland quite like it.

 An unmistakable buzz descends on the city’s streets each year, as visitors and locals alike turn out to enjoy the very best of music, art, theatre and more at the Galway International Arts Festival.

 The eclectic festival last year hosted over 210,000 festival goers at 200 events across 33 venues, so you are guaranteed to find something to cater to your tastes.
 And be warned, everything from giant opera-singing dolls to enormous fire-breathing insects have been known to take over the city for street performances during the Festival!

-So mark your diary now and come West to soak in the atmosphere, enjoy the world-class arts performances and explore all that Galway and Galway International Arts Festival has to offer during your Wild Atlantic Way journey.
+So mark your diary now and come West to soak in the atmosphere, enjoy the world-class arts performances and explore all that Galway and Galway International Arts Festival have to offer during your Wild Atlantic Way journey.